 Political and Social Sciences

-On the 23rd of April, the 40th EUI research dataset was added to the multi-disciplinary Research Data Collection in the Cadmus repository.
+On the 6th of July, the 50th EUI research dataset was added to the multi-disciplinary Research Data Collection in the Cadmus repository.
 The EUI Research Data Collection is an infrastructure for the preservation of EUI research data outputs; a platform for sharing research data; and a solution for funder-mandated research data management compliance (eg. EU Horizon Europe / ERC).
 To submit a dataset for reposit – please complete this online form.
 The EUI Library offers specialist support regarding (i) data protection (ii) database copyright and (iii) advice on metadata, file-naming, format, structure, and whether data should be archived under embargo, or made available as open data.
-An overview of EUI research data support is in the EUI Library Research Data Guide.
-Only EUI-generated datasets can be included in the EUI Research Data Collection. [ctd…]
+An overview of EUI research data support is in the 2022 Library Research Data Guide.
+Only EUI-generated datasets can be included in the EUI Research Data Collection. [ctd.]

 The theme of the Open Access Week 2019 was “Open for Whom?
 Equity in Open Knowledge”.
 A number of events were organised at the EUI to celebrate the open access week.
 A course on Commercial Publishers and Open Access: know your rights took place on Wednesday 23 October, by Lotta Svantesson and Monica Steletti.
 Download […]